mjacqu/ISCE/README.md

 # ISCE
 Code associated with radar processing software ISCE

-topsrun.py: batch process radar data with JPL ISCE software with either defined maximum time between acquisitions, a single master, pairing all acquisitions.
+topsrun.py: batch process radar data with JPL software ISCE.
+Can define either a maximum time step between acquisitions to be paired, a single master that gets paired with all other acquisitions, or pairing all acquisitions (N x N).